-1. Bring a large pot of lightly salted water to a boil and add linguine.
-Cook pasta until al dente according to package directions.
+- Bring a large pot of lightly salted water to a boil and add the linguine.
+Cook pasta until it's al dente according to the directions on the package.
 Once it's cooked, drain and set aside.

-3. Heat olive oil in a large pan on medium heat and add the chicken breasts.
+- Heat the olive oil in a large pan over medium heat and add the chicken breasts.
 Cook for about 5-7 minutes per side or until no longer pink.
-Remove from the pan and let them rest on a cutting board for about 5 minutes.
+Remove from the pan and let them rest for about 5 minutes.
 Then, chop chicken into small pieces and set aside.

-4. Pour the heavy cream into a large pan, add the minced garlic and season with salt.
+- Pour the heavy cream into a large pan, add the minced garlic and season with salt.
 Bring to a slow simmer over medium heat.
-Then, add the grated Parmesan, stir and simmer for about 1-2 minutes or until it thickens.
+Now add the grated Parmesan cheese, stir and simmer for about 1-2 minutes or until it thickens.
 Test for seasoning and add more salt if needed.
 Stir in the cooked pasta and chicken.
 Serve immediately and grate more Parmesan on top if you want.

 You can make the Alfredo sauce in the same pan where you cooked the chicken to add more flavor.
 If you do, you don't have to add the minced garlic and the salt but test for seasoning before adding the chicken and the pasta.